HISTORY OF HARRISVILLE

 Martin Harris at first taught school in his home, but as more people moved in, it was necessary to organize a school district and build a schoolhouse.
 Logs were brought from North Ogden Canyon and from Garner's Canyon and the 16-foot by 18-foot schoolhouse was finished in 1863; it had a dirt floor and a dirt roof.
 In 1867 a new two-room adobe schoolhouse was built which served for school, civic, and religious affairs.
 Many children had to come a great distance to go to school, so eventually area residents decided to build a schoolhouse in the west end (which later became Farr West).
 In 1892 the adobe school in the east end burned down.
 A new two-room red brick schoolhouse was erected that same year.
 In 1913, a two-story, four-room, yellow brick schoolhouse replaced the two-room schoolhouse.
 This served very well until the 1940s when it was abandoned and students were bused to schools outside of Harrisville.
 Once more some children in Harrisville attended schools within Harrisville City limits when Majestic Elementary School opened in Harrisville August 1998, followed in August 2003 by Orion Junior High School.

 After the ward was divided, a new LDS church house was needed.
 Bishop Pleasant Green Taylor donated the land (1300 North Harrisville Road).
 The church was dedicated in 1891.
-In 1913 it was added to, and in 1926 the building was renovated.
+An addition was added in 1913 , and in 1926 the building was renovated.
 Additional renovations took place in 1932, and 1937.
 In 1955, ground was broken for a new chapel and an addition to the existing meetinghouse, which was completed and dedicated in 1959.
 Another building addition took place in 1980.
 A new meetinghouse was erected in the ball field behind the existing building and was dedicated 7 May 2006.
 A short time later, the historic meeting house was removed.
 As Harrisville continued to grow, an additional LDS Church building located on 2000 North was completed in 1988, and one at 1650 North 400 West was completed and dedicated February 2000.
 The Ascension Lutheran Church held worship services in its new building at 1105 North Washington Boulevard on 20 August 1995, and completed an addition to that building in 2003.

-Harrisville not only manufactured bricks but also washboards, cheese, and brooms, and even briefly made some silk cloth.
-Early pioneer families often carded their own wool to spin and then knit into basic clothing.
+Harrisville not only manufactured bricks but also washboards, cheese, and brooms, and even briefly made silk and cotton for cloth.
+Early pioneer families often carded their own wool to spin and knit into basic clothing.
 In 1871 a small post office was built.
 In 1875 there was a sawmill and a molasses mill on the banks of Four Mile Creek.
 They used the water to turn the wheels to run the mills.
 Local farmers raised sugar cane to make the molasses.
 In 1900 Parley Taylor had a good cheese factory.
 By 1909 there was a harness shop, a shoemaker's shop, and a slaughterhouse.
 In more recent years, many businesses have found their way into Harrisville City's commercial districts including a Wal Mart Super Store.